Welcome to mscrow.com which hosts collected writing, creative content and references to past projects.

 I’ve designed websites, and all the creative gubbins that goes with that, since 1999 so I know my way around digital media.

-I am Programme Leader for the BA Multimedia Journalism and a Lecturer in Digital Media and Web Development at MMU.
-I recently completed my PhD entitled ‘Ethnic minority radio: interactions and identity’.
-You can download a copy here.
-The thesis focused on six case study stations taking in pirate, commercial, communty and public service radio.
+You can access my PhD thesis, entitled ‘Ethnic minority radio: interactions and identity’, here.
+The thesis focused on six case study stations taking in pirate, commercial, community and public service radio.
 I worked with the DJs and station staff to understand how the stations operated, the relationship they had with their communities and ultimately, how they communicated notions of ethnicity and identity.

 In my previous life, I designed and developed websites for various clients which has been great fun and very satisfying to do.
 I always focused on accessible, usable designs.
-Due to my commitments as a lecturer and also a local councillor I have mostly stopped this area of work.
-If you need a recommendation just ask.
-For information, past clients have included.
+You can still reference my work at:

 - Analyse This!!! and Collect This!!! – hand coded HTML/CSS websites which uses custom graphics.
 The websites are courses about learning to deal with qualitative and quantitative data.

 - Mossley Council – a community website, built with WordPress, for Mossley Parish Council.